on Tue, 11/09/2021

 on Mon, 01/21/2019

-Predicting your plant’s future depends on collecting and analyzing the correct type and amount of equipment and process data.
-Predictive maintenance (PdM), much like “IIoT,” “Industry 4.0,” and “Plug ‘n’ Play,” among other terms, may be an exciting concept in plants, but many still aren’t leveraging it fully.
+Predicting your plant's future depends on collecting and analyzing the correct type and amount of equipment and process data.
+Predictive maintenance (PdM), much like “IIoT,” “Industry 4.0,” and “Plug ‘n’ Play,” may be exciting concepts, but many plants still aren’t leveraging them fully.
+Learn more.

 on Sun, 01/20/2019